bmolnar91/workbook/module_oop.md

 #### What is explicit vs. implicit conversion?
 Give examples of both of them.
 #### Is a struct stored on the heap or stack?
 #### Can a struct have methods?
+WIP

+Struct definition:
+C# supports the `struct` keyword, another item that originates in C but is not available in Java.
+You can think of a struct as a lightweight class.
+Although structs can contain constructors, constants, fields, methods, properties, indexers, operators, and nested types, they are mostly used simply to *encapsulate groups of related fields*.
+Because structs are value types, they can be allocated slightly more efficiently than classes.
+Structs differ from classes in that they cannot be abstract and do not support implementation inheritance.

 #### Can DateTimes be null?
 #### List out the differences between Array and ArrayList in C#?
 #### How is the using() pattern useful?
 What is IDisposable?
 How does it support deterministic finalization?